fzakaria/fzakaria.com/_posts/2025-08-17-using-nix-as-a-library.md

 > Learning the necessary functions to call is a little obtuse however I was able to reason through the necessary APIs by looking at unit-tests in the repository.

 What idea do you want to leverage Nix for but maybe put off since you thought doing it on top of Nix would be too hacky?

+Special thanks to [@xokdvium](https://github.com/xokdvium) who helped me through some learnings on `meson` and how to leverage Nix as a library. 🙇